Ornythorinque-Studios-LLC/J-nanin-Engine/README.md

 At the moment, our only current target is DOS, but we do want to write it in a way where it is semi-abstracted for maximum platform portability.

-Some platforms I would LIKE to see it run on in the future:
+Some platforms we would LIKE to see it run on in the future:
 - Windows 9x/NT
 - Mac OS 7 (68040/LC040)
 - Mac OS 9 (PPC, with Carbon support for OS X all the way through 10.14 \[recompilation on intel\])